BjarniRunar/python-snoozebot/README.md

-# python-snoozebot: Smart sleep replacment for threaded apps

-This app provides a replacement for time.sleep(), with the following properites:

-   - Snooze tries to be battery-friendly and avoid busy waits
-   - All snoozing threads can be woken up at once
-   - Interrupted snoozers can be awoken with an exception
+# python-snoozebot: A coordinated and interruptible time.sleep() replacement

+This module implements a time.sleep() replacement, snoozebot.snooze(), which is more suitable for use in multithreaded apps:

-   - Threads can request they be woken up if a socket or file is ready to read
+  * Threads can be woken up (optionally, with an exception) to facilitate prompt, clean shutdown.
-   - Snoozing threads can specify they're ok being woken up a bit early if that facilitates batching together of operations (fewer wakeup events)
+  * Snoozing can be cut short if file descriptor(s) becomes readable
+  * Snoozing threads can specify an interval of acceptable wakeup times, to facilitate grouping jobs together (thus hopefully playing nice with powersavings on modern/mobile CPUs).

+## Usage:

+    from snoozebot import snooze, wake_all

+    # Interruptable sleep for 1 second
+    snooze(1.0)

+    # Sleep for anywhere between 1 minute and 1 hour
+    snooze(60, 3600)

+    # Sleep an hour, but wake up early for activity on sys.stdin
+    snooze(3600, watch_fds=[sys.stdin.fileno()])

+    # Just wake all snoozers
+    wake_all()

+    # Wake all snoozers with a KeyboardInterrupt!
+    wake_all(KeyboardInterrupt, 'Time to die')

 ## Dependencies